#19 Hybrid Timber‐Steel Structural Systems for Mid to High Rise Buildings – Phase 1 Scoping Study

 Despite the potential of hybrid structures, and unlike North America and Europe, the high-rise building market in Australia is still dominated by concrete structures, and the use of steel and timber has made few in-roads into this market.

-This project will review developments in hybrid timber-steel buildings and identify the barriers to the take-up of this technology in Australia, with a focus on medium and high-rise buildings.
+This project reviewed developments in hybrid timber-steel buildings to identify the barriers to the take-up of this technology in Australia, with a focus on medium and high-rise buildings.

 Researchers on this project included: Assoc.
 Prof Amin Heidarpour, Prof Tuan Ngo, Dr Craig Cowled, Dr Rackel San Nicolas, Mohammad Amin Farmani, Ali Shahin, Alireza Akbarzadeh Chiniforush.